arcalab/quantum-logic-1718/README.md

-Material for the course "Quantum Logics", taught at the University of Minho.
+Material for the course "Quantum Logic", taught at the University of Minho.